iamamofa/Final_project_Justice_goodreads_etl_pipeline/README.md

  - Airflow DAG has Analytics queries configured in a Custom Designed Operator.
 These queries are run and again a Data Quality Check is done on some selected Analytics Table.
  - Dag execution completes after these Data Quality check.

+## ETL Jobs
+The ETL jobs are responsible for extracting data from the Landing Bucket, transforming it into a suitable format, and loading it into the Redshift data warehouse.
+These jobs are implemented in Apache Spark and are scheduled to run every 10 minutes using Apache Airflow.

+## Redshift Warehouse Module
+The Redshift data warehouse stores the processed data, making it available for analysis.
+This module ensures that data is efficiently loaded and indexed to support fast query performance.

+## Analytics Module
+The Analytics Module provides tools and interfaces for querying the data stored in Redshift.
+This enables users to generate insights and reports based on the Goodreads data.

+## Data Flow

+- Data Capture: Data is fetched from the Goodreads API in real-time using the Goodreads Python Wrapper.
+- Local Storage: The fetched data is initially stored on the local disk.
+- Data Transfer: Data is periodically moved to the AWS S3 Landing Bucket.
+- ETL Processing: Spark jobs process the data and load it into the Redshift data warehouse.
+These jobs are scheduled by Airflow to run every 10 minutes.
+- Data Analysis: The processed data in Redshift can be queried and analyzed using the Analytics Module.
+## Getting Started

+To set up and run the Goodreads ETL pipeline, follow these steps:

+Clone the Repository:

 ## Environment Setup

 ### Hardware Used